 Newcastle University, UK

-The BSA Sociology of Education Study Group and the School of Politics, Geography and Sociology, Newcastle University invite proposals for papers on merit and meritocracy as part of a one-day conference to mark the 60th anniversary of the publication of Michael Young’s The Rise of the Meritocracy.
+This event on merit and meritocracy is part of a one-day conference to mark the 60th anniversary of the publication of Michael Young’s The Rise of the Meritocracy.
 Using Young’s classic contribution as a springboard, the conference will explore meritocracy in relation to topics including education, social class, elite groups, and social mobility; and in relation to broader ways of thinking about social change and social justice in sociology, social anthropology, social policy and social history.